 The Neanthe Bella Palm or botanically Chamaedorea elegans ‘Bella’ (kam-ee-DOR-ee-uh ELL-eh-ganz) is a small low-light interior palm and houseplant species.
 ‘Bella’ can adapt to just about any typical office or home interior.

-This small or “miniature” palm has been in use for decades as a houseplant and among plantscapers.
+This small or “miniature” palm has been in use for decades as a houseplant and among plant scapes.

-The Neanthe Bella Palm is a member of the Arakanese (ar-ek-AY-see-eye) family hailing from Guatemala and southern Mexico where it grows as an understory plant in the rain forests.
+The Neanthe Bella Palm is a member of the Arakanese (ar-ek-AY-see-eye) family hailing as an understory plant in the rainforests of Southern Mexico and Guatemala.

 - Miniature Fishtail Dwarf Palm

 - Lucky Palm